shayantist/STAT5243-Project3/README.md

-# CampusConnect: Event Discovery A/B Testing Platform
+# CampusConnect: Discover Events on Campus

-This repository contains an R Shiny web application for event discovery on university campuses, developed by Team 11 (Shayan Chowdhury, Ran Yen, Zijun Fu, and Tiantian Li) for Prof. Alex Pijyan's STAT5243 Applied Data Science course in Spring 2025.
+This repository contains an R Shiny web application for event discovery on university campuses (specifically Columbia for now), developed by Team 11 (Shayan Chowdhury, Ran Yen, Zijun Fu, and Tiantian Li) for Prof. Alex Pijyan's STAT5243 Applied Data Science course in Spring 2025.
+Test it out at [https://shayantist.shinyapps.io/stat5243-project3/](https://shayantist.shinyapps.io/stat5243-project3/)!

-## Project Overview
-This project implements an A/B testing framework to evaluate two different UI approaches for a campus event discovery platform:
+As per the assignment instructions, we have also implemented an A/B testing framework to evaluate two different UI approaches for a campus event discovery platform:
-- **Version A**: Traditional, less fancy UI with simple list view
+- **Version A**: Traditional, less fancy UI with simple list view (directly accessible at [https://shayantist.shinyapps.io/stat5243-project3/?group=A](https://shayantist.shinyapps.io/stat5243-project3/?group=A))
-- **Version B**: Modern, interactive UI with an LLM-powered AI chatbot assistant using Google's Gemini 1.5 Flash (via Google AI Studio API)
+- **Version B**: More modern, interactive UI with an **LLM-powered AI chatbot assistant** using Google's Gemini 1.5 Flash (via Google AI Studio API) (directly accessible at [https://shayantist.shinyapps.io/stat5243-project3/?group=B](https://shayantist.shinyapps.io/stat5243-project3/?group=B))

 As per the assignment instructions, the application tracks user interactions through Google Analytics, allowing for statistical analysis of user behavior and preference between the two designs.